 11 Pages Posted: 30 Jun 2021 Last revised: 9 Jan 2023

 Date Written: June 20, 2021

-Current literature search approaches rely on searching publications with keywords, reading related papers, and manually synthesizing knowledge.
+Current literature reviewing approaches rely on using keywords to search for relevant articles, reading them, and manually synthesizing their knowledge.
 This approach is inefficient and limits the pace of scientific progress.
-To address such issues, we develop a causal model-based approach for literature reviewing.
+To address such issues, we have developed a graph-based approach to digitizing knowledge.
 The method focuses on coding the core knowledge in publications (i.e., causal or process models) as directed graphs following a well-defined regimen and combining the directed graphs into a labeled property graph database.
-We provide guidance on coding publications as graphs using the Cypher programming language.
-An application is available to facilitate scholars to code publications as a graph database.
-We discuss the contributions of our method in terms of query-based knowledge extraction and assisting knowledge synthesis using various network analysis metrics.
+We provide guidance on coding publications as graphs using a graph query language.
+An application has been developed to facilitate scholars to code publications as graphs to load into a graph database.
+We discuss the contributions of the method for literature reviewing.

-Keywords: Literature review, Causal model, Graph theory, Cypher query, Knowledge synthesis
+Keywords: Knowledge digitization, Literature review, Causal model, Graph database, Graph query language

 Suggested Citation: Suggested Citation